-- I will not post pictures or personal information of myself or others online without approval. - I will not alter or delete another person's work. - I will think critically when using technology to find and share information.
+- I will not post pictures or personal information of myself or others online without - approval. - I will not alter or delete another person's work. - I will think critically when using technology, including artificial Intelligence to find and share information.